AdHive vs. Sapien. Both are social-construct ICOs, each with their own focus.

 Sapien is currently in its pre-ICO stage, which is set to be completed on February 15, 2018.
 Its ICO is planned for March 3, 2018.

 Sapien wants you to “take back control over your social experience.”
 What does this mean?
-It means that Sapien is going to be a democratized social news platform that will mitigate troll comments and work to reduce fake news.
+It means that Sapien wants to be a democratized social news platform that will mitigate troll comments and work to reduce fake news.
 Ultimately, Sapien is about producing quality content that people want to read and engage with.

 Sapien wants to reward content creators and curators with its token SPN.
 The platform is looking to promote quality contributions and create an autonomous social network by giving users a voice.
 Users can tip each other SPN for making good, useful posts or comments and the creators of those posts/comments will also be able to receive SPN payments from Sapien.